-Second, smaller public firms may present governance challenges different from larger firms, including in executive compensation.
-For example, the strong contemporary reformist push towards boards that consist almost exclusively of independent directors may be costly for smaller firms.
-The governance failures at large firms have played a large role in the reform narrative, and enhancing the monitoring role of directors has been a major focus of reformist energy.
-Yet in smaller firms, directors provide "resources" in addition to (or in substitution for) monitoring, such as access to sources of finance, business partners, specialized skills, and general business expertise.
-109 Thus the stock exchange and SOX board-related mandates have affected larger and smaller firms differently, with perhaps negative effects for smaller firms.
-110 Similarly the level, form and structure of executive compensation, the composition and role of the board, the role of founders and family, and the nature of shareholdings will vary considerably depending on firm size.
+ernance failures at large firms have played a large role in the reform narrative, and enhancing the monitoring role of directors has been a major focus of reformist energy.
+Yet in smaller firms, directors provide "resources" in addition to (or as substitution for) monitoring, such as access to sources of finance, business partners, specialized skills, and general business expertise.
+159 Thus, the stock exchange and SOX board-related mandates have affected larger and smaller firms differently, with perhaps negative effects for smaller firms.160 Similarly, the level, form, and structure of executive compensation, the composition and role of the board, the role of founders and family, and the nature of shareholdings will vary considerably depending on firm size.
 Monitoring issues would expectedly be different; smaller firms are more exposed to capital markets and the market in managerial services.
-Shareholder opt-in to say on pay is an effective way to avoid the mismatch of this particular mechanism to the different situation of smaller firms.
+Shareholder opt-in to "say on pay" is an effective way to avoid the mismatch of this particular mechanism to the different situation of smaller firms.